bodiddlie/bodiddlie.github.io/_drafts/thinking-critically-about-redux.md

 Where this can become tedious is if you have multiple levels of components through which you then have to pass props.
 If that is the case then my first suggestion would be to take a good, hard look at how your component hierarchy is structured.
 Are those levels of components really providing a value?
 If not, it's time for a refactor.
+Also, all those levels might not be necessary.
+Dan Abramov once again has some great [insight into this](https://www.reddit.com/r/reactjs/comments/5lbp9a/how_to_update_state_in_parents_parent/dbur5os/).
 If they are necessary you may be already typing `yarn add redux` (because [yarn is awesome](https://yarnpkg.com)), but wait....

 ### Providing a little context